Follow Me (Uncle Kracker song)

-"Follow Me" is the debut single of American musician Uncle Kracker.
-It was released on November 6, 2000, as the lead single from his debut studio album, Double Wide (2000).
-It was written by Kracker and Michael Bradford and was produced by Bradford and Kid Rock.
+"Follow Me" is a song by American musician Uncle Kracker.
+It was released as his debut solo single on November 6, 2000, serving as lead single from his first studio album, Double Wide (2000).
+The song was written by Kracker and Michael Bradford and was produced by Kid Rock with additional production from Bradford.
 According to Kracker, the song has multiple meanings, with people speculating that it could be about drugs or infidelity.

 "Follow Me" became a worldwide hit in mid to late 2001.
 The song reached number one in eight countries: Australia, Austria, Denmark, Germany, Ireland, New Zealand, Scotland, and Sweden.
 In the United States, it peaked at number five on the Billboard Hot 100 and topped the Adult Top 40 listing.
 It additionally became a top-10 hit in Norway, Switzerland, and the United Kingdom and peaked within the top 40 in several other European countries.

 Meaning

 In a 2001 interview with MTV News, Uncle Kracker stated that "Follow Me" was "definitely different" from other songs on Double Wide:

 "[W]hen we first started recording that song, with us being from Detroit, that song was supposed to be this doo-wop/Motown song — something different, because every song's got its own little twist.
 And this song was supposed to have that, but after we recorded it, I was like, 'Man, that could be something for radio,' so we switched it back.
 [The song] takes on a couple of different meanings.
 I've heard some people think that I'm talking about drugs, or some people think I'm talking about cheating.
 I guess it's kinda both.
 I would never want to say anything that would get myself in trouble, being married with a couple of kids.
 That song is like a dirty picture painted with a pretty brush."